Getting Started

 }

-Compile with language flag:
+Compile with the language flag:

-seen build hello_ar.seen -o hello --language ar
+seen compile hello_ar.seen hello --language ar

-See Multi-Language Support for full translation tables.
+See Multi-Language Support for translation tables.